vapor-ware/synse-docs/docs/server/user/advanced.md

 allows it to discover any new plugins and to check up on inactive plugins.
 If those inactive plugins respond, they are marked as active.

+If a plugin which was previously found via discovery or other means now does not show up, the plugin is marked as "disabled" internally.
+It will still show up as inactive to the user.
+The "disabled" flag is used to gate additional requests to the plugin until it is re-discovered on a subsequent refresh.

 A plugin refresh may also be initiated manually via the [`/plugin?refresh=true`](../api.v3.md#plugins) request.

 ## Plugin State: Active vs Inactive

-As mentioned in the section above, Synse Server may internally mark a plugin as "active" or "inactive".
+As mentioned in the section above, Synse Server internally marks plugins as "active" or "inactive".
 This determination is done based on whether Synse Server was able to communicate with the plugin.
 An error in issuing requests to plugins will lead them to be marked as "inactive".
 Note that error responses from the plugin do not put it in an error state (e.g. device not found), however errors like connection issues, timeouts,